AEW Fight Forever: Everything we know so far about Yuke's AEW Game

 AEW Fight Forever Roster

-Fightful Select confirmed that AEW Fight Forever currently has about 50 playable wrestlers in the game’s roster, which is roughly half of AEW’s actively competing and signed wrestlers in its actual roster.
-The confirmed playable wrestlers so far are:
+Fightful Select confirmed that AEW Fight Forever currently has about 50 playable wrestlers in its roster, which is roughly half of AEW’s actively competing and signed wrestlers in its actual roster.
+The confirmed playable wrestlers so far in the AEW Fight Forever roster are:

 - Abadon